Me: Is it a different kind of tomato?

 scavengers against oxygen-derived free radicals and reactive oxygen

-species (ROS) that plays a role in aging and various disease processes.- zeaxanthin,
+species (ROS) that plays a role in aging and various disease processes.

 an important dietary carotenoid, selectively absorbed into